PhiMarHal/goatgoat/faq.md

 You will get a mix of: Trading Fees, External Rewards, and IMX Farming.

-Trading Fees are obtained with every swap.
-Just like holding a normal LP, only leveraged.
-They autocompound to your equity.
+Trading Fees and External Rewards autocompound to your LP equity.

-External Rewards are incentives like SUSHI, SPELL, gOHM, MAGIC, SOLAR...
-Impermax stakes the LPs in the appropriate farms for you, to then claim those rewards and swap them for even more LPs.
-External Rewards also autocompound to your equity.

-IMX Farming accrues in the "Farming" tab.
-These IMX rewards must be claimed manually.
+IMX Farming accrues in your "Farming" tab.

 <br>
 <h3>When leveraging, do IMX rewards compound?</h3>